FelixAburto/Detection-Engineering/README.md

 <h2>Description</h2>

-In this section of the project we are going to be using Metasploit to spawn a reverse shell into our Windows 11 VM and exfiltrate some data.
+In this section of the project, we will use Metasploit to spawn a reverse shell into our Windows 11 VM and exfiltrate some data.
 A reverse shell is a type of remote shell where the target machine initiates a connection to the attacker's machine, providing the attacker with control over the target.

 </br>